smart-data-lake/smart-data-lake/docs/getting-started/troubleshooting/docker-on-windows.md

     sudo apt-get -y upgrade
     sudo apt-get -y install podman
 ```

 ## Using podman build and podman run

-Throughout this tutorial, we often refer to the commands `docker build` and `docker run`.
+Throughout this tutorial, we use the commands `podman build` and `podman run` under the hood, which is fully compatible with `docker build/run`
-Podman has identically named commands, which, for the purpose of this tutorial, do exactly the same thing.
-So with podman you can just type `podman build` and `podman run` instead.
-The podman commands that we provide in our tutorials all assume that they are executed either from a unix environment or from the WSL.
+The podman commands that we provide in our tutorials all assume that they are executed either from a unix environment or from WSL2.

 ## Equivalent of docker-compose

-For [part 2 of this guide](../part-2/delta-lake-format.md), you need docker-compose.
-For composing multiple podman containers, you can just execute our custom script podman-compose.sh from the getting-started base directory.
+For [Polynote-lab](https://github.com/smart-data-lake/polynote-lab), you need something like docker-compose to easily coordinate multiple containers.
+Podman-compose exists but is not maintained for the latest podman versions.
+There are problems regarding networking.
+Instead, we created [run.sh](https://github.com/smart-data-lake/polynote-lab/blob/develop/run.sh) script create the network and startup the containers.

-After running the script in the getting-started folder you should now be able to open Polynote on port localhost:8192, as WSL2 automatically publishes all ports on Windows.
+After running `./run.sh` you should now be able to open Polynote on port localhost:8192, as WSL2 automatically publishes all ports on Windows.
-If the port is not accessible, you can use `wsl hostname -I` on Windows command line to get the IP adress of WSL, and then access Polynote over \{ip-address}:8192.
+If the port is not accessible, you can use `wsl hostname -I` on Windows command line to get the IP address of WSL, and then access Polynote over \{ip-address}:8192.

 ## Known Issue with podman on WSL2 on Windows